akomar812/discord-craps/README.md

 make sure to define it in your `.discord.json` as described in the next step

-5. Create a file called `.discord.json` in the root of this directory and place the application secret under key `token` that should look like:
+5. Create a file called `.discord.json` in the root of this directory and place the application secret and any optional configuration tokens in the following format:

 ```
 {